 - 260 tablets, an 8 month supply (taken daily at the listed serving size

 - No artificial colors, flavors or chemical preservatives

 - Vegan and gluten free

 - Packaged in a Good Manufacturing Practices (GMP) facility in the USA

 I chose this as the best melatonin supplement because it is cheap and effective.
 You can easily purchase this product from Amazon, but you can purchase it at Walmart or other pharmacies as well.
 In my opinion, most melatonin supplements are about the same.

 I have not found many melatonin supplements which don’t work the same as others.

 One product which I have not personally tried yet but I think it could be excellent is:

 This product contains 1 mg of melatonin per dosage, which I believe is optimal for myself.
 Also, I love the additional chamomile, lavender, and valerian root extract.
-Although I have not used this product yet, I did use a product in Poland called “Na Sen Forte” which was a Polish melatonin supplement that also included Lavender and other herbal roots.
+Although I have not used this product yet, I use a product while living in Poland called “Na Sen Forte” which is a Polish melatonin supplement that also includes Lavender and other herbal roots.